 Posted Apr 05, 2010

-This doesn't just happen with life events, we can observe the same phenomenon in a shorter space of time.
-For instance, the first couple of days of your 2-week vacation seem long and leisurely, and the time goes slowly.
+This doesn't just happen with life events.
+We can observe the same phenomenon in a shorter space of time.
+For instance, the first couple of days of your two-week vacation seem long and leisurely, and the time goes slowly.
 You're thankful that you have two long weeks of this.
 But, the next thing you know, it's almost over and you are heading home!